ms-sherbert/stormy-lizards/README.md

 All code is written for R version 4.3.1.
 We cannot guarantee that these codes will work with other versions of R.

+This code can be cited with the following doi: 10.5281/zenodo.12741450

 ## Repository contents

 ### Code